kbnewlon/workout-tracker/README.md

 <br>Email: kayla.b.newlon@gmail.com
 <br>Github: https://github.com/kbnewlon

-## Acceptance Criteria

-When the user loads the page, they should be given the option to create a new workout or continue with their last workout.

-The user should be able to:

-  * Add exercises to a previous workout plan.

-  * Add new exercises to a new workout plan.

 To deploy an application with a MongoDB database to Heroku, you'll need to set up a MongoDB Atlas account and connect a database from there to your application.
 Be sure to use the following guides for support: